MonoGame/MonoGame.Samples/FuelCell/Documentation/6-FuelCell-Ships-passing-in-the-night.md

 }
 ```

-With that in place, we need to update the `ValidateMovement` method to both update its bounding sphere (used for testing the collision) position with the players future position, and also add a check if the player is "going" to hit barrier and prevent them moving if they will:
+With that in place, we need to update the `ValidateMovement` method to both update its bounding sphere (used for testing the collision) position with the players future position, and also add a check if the player is "going" to hit the barrier and prevent them moving if they will:

 ```csharp
 private bool ValidateMovement(Vector3 futurePosition, Barrier[] barriers)